 “Our challenge was how to unify four widely disparate, culturally unique companies,” McNabb said.
 “We were all over the map—nobody could decide or define what this all even meant.
 The company was looking at us, after we just bought $6 billion worth of stuff, and asking, ‘what is it,’ ‘what are you going to tell people to do,’ and ‘hurry up.’”

 McNabb also knew that a certification process was something Oracle needed for marketers and salespeople on the heels of its new cross-functional go-to market message.
-That process would be essential to reinforcing the message and establishing guidelines for rigor and quality around the company’s sales-ready messages and marketing deliverables.
+That process would be essential to reinforcing the message and establishing guidelines for rigor and quality around the company’s sales-ready marketing messages and marketing deliverables.

 “Marketers can’t create deliverables without being versed in that point of view,” McNabb said.